patric0303/argocd-tp-dataonly/README.md

-# Extending GitOps Patterns to Application Data Protection with NetApp Astra Control
+# Extending GitOps Patterns to Application Data Protection with NetApp Trident protect

-Argo CD integration with NetApp Astra Control, with Astra Control only protecting Kubernetes persistent data and Argo CD handling the rest of the application.
+Argo CD integration with NetApp Trident protect, with Trident protect only protecting Kubernetes persistent data and Argo CD handling the rest of the application.